spopkin/spopkin.github.io/about.md

 ---
 title:  "About Me"
-set_title: false
+set_title: true
-set_title_to: "Steven Popkin's Tech Site | About Me"
+set_title_to: ""
 description: "Recent Graduate | Aspiring Software Engineer"
 show_portrait: true
 portrait_path: "images/portrait-reduced.jpg"
 page_nav_desc: "About Me"

 ---
-## About Me
+## About Myself and This Site
-<p>I am a recent NC State computer science graduate with a broad variety of technical interests and topics to which I have been exposed.
-Currently, object-oriented development using Java is what I am best at, though I also enjoy using Python, SQL, and other technologies.</p>
+I am a recent NC State computer science graduate with a broad variety of technical interests and topics to which I have been exposed.
+Currently, object-oriented development using Java is what I am best at, though I also enjoy using Python, SQL, and other technologies.

-<p>I also sometimes work on personal projects to sharpen my technical skills.
-To learn more, please head over to my <a href="projects.html" class="InLineLink">projects</a> page.</p>
+I also sometimes work on personal projects to sharpen my technical skills.
+To learn more, please head over to my <a href="projects.html" class="InLineLink">projects</a> page.

+This site is essentially a portfolio site in which I can showcase some of my personal projects and occasionally throw in a self-reference guide or two.

 <br/>
 ## Technologies